lks2007/lks2007.github.io/content/projects/explorer/index.md

 This project is an explorer write in ``` go ``` who work on terminal
 Regulary we commit new release

-## Developpement
+## Development
-This project is again in developpement, we worked on
+This project is again in development, we worked on
 You can see it on github

 ## Technologies